 2. Computer Science requirement: One of the following two courses in computer science: CSE 126 Introduction to Computer Programming, CSE 131 Computer Science I.

 3. Engineering & Science breadth requirements: 9 units in engineering or science outside of electrical engineering.
-These units must be taken in the following areas: Biomedical Engineering, Chemical Engineering, Civil Engineering, Computer Science and Engineering, Mechanical Engineering, Economics, Mathematics, Physics, Biology, Chemistry, Earth & Planetary Sciences and Pre-medicine.
+These units must be taken in the following areas: Biomedical Engineering, Chemical Engineering, Civil Engineering, Computer Science and Engineering, Mechanical Engineering, Systems Science & Engineering, Economics, Mathematics, Physics, Biology, Chemistry, Earth & Planetary Sciences and Pre-medicine.
 These units must be at the level 200 or higher and shall not be used to satisfy the Common Studies requirements or the CS requirement.
 Courses in other fields can be arranged with special departmental approval.

 Examples of engineering and science courses are MEMS 252 Strength Of Materials, MEMS 255 Engineering Mechanics II, MEMS 342 Heat Transfer, ChE 262 Introduction to Environmental Engineering, ChE 320 Thermodynamics, ChE 351 Engineering Analysis of Chemical Systems, CSE 200 Engineering and Scientific Computing, CSE 241 Algorithms and Data Structures, BME 201 From Concept to Market-the Business of Biomedical Engineering, BME 240 Biomechanics, Physics 217 Introduction to Quantum Physics I, Physics 318 Introduction to Quantum Physics II, CE 253, Bio 2960 Principles of Biology I, Biol 2970 Principles of Biology II, Chem 251 Organic Chemistry I, Chem 252 Organic Chemistry II.